First Holy Communion

 We start with a parent orientation and run approximately 8 months.
 At the Cathedral Basilica, the children traditionally receive their First Communion during the month of May.

-A certificate of Baptism must be presented at the time of registration, which must be done in person in the parish office during the month of July.
-Unbaptized children are prepared for Holy Communion through the R.C.I.C.
+A certificate of Baptism must be presented at the time of registration, which must be done in person in the parish office.
+Unbaptized children are prepared for Baptism, Confirmation and Holy Communion through the R.C.I.C.
 (Rite of Christian Initiation for Children) Program.
-They also meet on Sunday mornings starting in the fall.
-R.C.I.C. prepares the child for receiving the Sacraments of Baptism, Holy Communion and Confirmation at Easter.
+They also meet on Sunday mornings starting in the fall and celebrate the Sacraments of Baptism, Confirmation and Holy Communion at Easter.
 Parent participation is required.
 A schedule for the course is provided to all parents/guardians.

 Please call (408) 283-8100, ext.
 2200 for schedule and registration information.
 Unbaptized adults would participate in Rite of Christian Initiation of Adults (R.C.I.A.).